Jasmine Thompson: 2015–2016: Adore EP

 On 12 June 2015, Thompson released her first single on Atlantic Records's label, entitled "Adore".
 Later that year, on 18 September, Thompson released her third extended play, Adore.
 It included 5 songs: "Adore", "Do It Now", "Great Escape", "Let Myself Try", and "Crystal Heart".

 In 2015, German music producer and DJ Felix Jaehn released a remix of "Ain't Nobody", originally released by Thompson in 2013 titled "Ain't Nobody (Loves Me Better)".
 The song became a worldwide hit, topping the charts in Austria, Germany, Hungary, Israel, and the Netherlands, and peaking within the top ten of the charts in Belgium, Denmark, Finland, France, Romania, Sweden, and Switzerland.

 In 2016, her cover of "Mad World" was used in the trailer for Ewan McGregor's film American Pastoral.
-In the same year, her cover of ″Mad World″ also was used in the French movie, Ares.
+In the same year, her cover of "Mad World" was also used in the French movie Ares.
 It is played at the end of the movie leading to the credits.